agility/agility-cms-app-sdk/README.md

 The `params` object can be anything you want.

+## Styling your App
+Since apps are loaded as iframes, they will not inherit any styles from Agility CMS.
+You have full control over how your app should be styled - using CSS.

+>**Note**: We recommend styling your App to match the look and feel of the CMS.
+In the future, a design system will be provided by Agility that you can import into your app to assist with appropriate styling.

 ## Releasing New Versions
 For contributors who are building new versions of this SDK, you will need to do the following to deploy your changes to `npm`.